anycarolinys/anycarolinys/README.md

 ### <Hello, world!
 I am Any Caroliny/> 👋
 ##
-- 👩‍🎓 Computer Science student at Universidade Federal de Sergipe
+- 👩‍🎓 Data Engineer with a Bachelor's in Computer Science
 - 😄 Pronouns: she/her

 <div align="center">